Before providing any retirement advice it's probably a good idea to have a clear understanding of your meaning of "retirement".

 This is being further muddied by the heated political debates taking place throughout the world which clearly show that there are some very different views and expectations.

 When I was younger the concept of retirement was pretty clear.
-It was some day, far in the future, in which I wouldn't go to the office any more.
-I would have a pension which allowed me to live stress-free.
+It was some day, far in the future, where I would stop going to the office.
+I would have a pension income which allowed me to live stress-free.

-Retirement advice was simple … save 15% of your earnings for 40 years and there should be enough for your retirement.
+In those days retirement advice was simple … save 15% of your earnings for 40 years and there should be enough for your retirement.

 Over the years there have been many changes in people's working lives.
 Jobs were changed more frequently, and pensions were cashed out prematurely.
 The returns projected by the financial institutions were not achieved.

 In the "old days" no one questioned the traditional concept of retirement.
 There was a tacit agreement between the employer and the employee.

-Many people are reluctantly being forced out of employment at the arbitrary, mandatory retirement age.
+These days many people are reluctantly being forced out of employment at the arbitrary, mandatory retirement age.